se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 export class AppComponent {}
 ```

-In Angular we use the `@Component` tag to mark a class as an Angular component.
+In Angular we use the `@Component` tag to mark a class as a component.
 It provides the metadata that determines how the component is processed during runtime.

 * The use of `selector: my-app` is how Angular knows what to do when it sees a `<my-app>` tag in HTML.